celo-org/docs/docs/cel2/index.md

 #### October 2024: Code Freeze and Audits
 - The core dev team will freeze all feature development by October 14th.
 All further development will focus on bug fixes and partner support.

-#### November or December 2024: Baklava L2 Launch
+#### 12th December 2024: Baklava L2 Launch
-- Using the final audited release, the Celo validator community will do a dry run of the L2 upgrade on the Baklava network.
-Further announcements will confirm the exact date.
+- Using the final audited release, the Celo validator community will perform a dry run of the L2 upgrade on the Baklava network.

-#### December 2024: Celo L2 Mainnet Launch
+#### Mid-January 2025: Celo L2 Mainnet Launch
 - Following a successful Baklava upgrade, the Celo L2 mainnet will officially launch.
 All nodes must be updated by this time to avoid disruption.
 Further announcements will confirm the exact date.

 ## Useful Links